alanpapalia/starter-academic/content/project/fsae-monocoque/index.md

 The scope of our monocoque design space was limited by several hard constraints.
 As is key with any composite structure, our design had to be a shape which could be produced on a mold.
 In addition, the design was limited to composite materials which were readily available to us.
-Finally, each section of the monocoque had to meet all criteria established by the Formula SAE rules committee.
+Each section of the monocoque had to meet all criteria established by the Formula SAE rules committee.
+Finally, the monocoque had to be able to withstand the full range of suspension loads it would see during driving.

 Beyond these hard constraints, I set design constraints on driver visibility, requiring that our shortest driver would be able to see at least 7 feet in front of the car.